History of Manitoba: British territory

-Great Britain secured the territory in 1763 as a result of their victory over France in the Seven Years' War (also known as the French and Indian War; 1754–1763); the territory at the time included Rupert's Land, which incorporated the entire Hudson Bay watershed.
+Great Britain secured the territory in 1763 as a result of its victory over France in the Seven Years' War (also known as the French and Indian War; 1754–1763); the territory at the time included Rupert's Land, which incorporated the entire Hudson Bay watershed.
 Most rivers and water in Manitoba eventually flow north, not south or east as is commonly assumed, and empty into Hudson Bay.
 The Hudson's Bay Archives is located within Winnipeg, Manitoba, and preserves the rich history of the fur trading.

 The founding of the first agricultural community and settlements in 1812 by Lord Selkirk, the Red River Colony north of the area which is now downtown Winnipeg, resulted in conflict between British colonists and the Métis; and between the fur trading companies supporting them, the Hudson's Bay Company, and the North West Company.
 Twenty colonists, including the governor, and one Métis were killed in the Battle of Seven Oaks in 1816.

 Lake Manitoba was named by the Cree, Ojibway, and Assiniboine before the land area to the south was named.
 The lake was named after the word Manitou, meaning spirit, but there is some mystery about the exact original words and their meanings.
 Thomas Spence was the first to suggest that a Republic of Manitobah be formed just south of Lake Manitoba.
 Louis Riel and others made a similar suggestion some years later.